Jack the Ripper (miniseries): Production

 The series was originally mounted on a relatively low-budget, with interior photography shot on video-tape and location footage shot on 16-mm film (as was common practice for British television productions of the time).
 Filming commenced in October 1987, with Barry Foster of Van der Valk cast in the role of Abberline.
 Production was halted in December 1987 after the American television network CBS became interested in the project, and most of the original cast and crew were paid off.

 Jack the Ripper was consequently re-tooled as an Anglo-American co-production with an $11 million budget (provided jointly by Thames Television and CBS), shot entirely on film.
-It was decided that a more famous actor would be required to headline the series if it was to sell in the United States, so the role of Abberline was recast with the actor Michael Caine – ironically, Foster had earlier replaced Caine in Alfred Hitchcock's Frenzy, when Caine refused to play a serial killer who mutilates women.
+It was decided that a more famous actor would be required to headline the series if it was to sell in the United States, so the role of Abberline was recast with Michael Caine – ironically, Foster had earlier replaced Caine in Alfred Hitchcock's Frenzy, when Caine refused to play a serial killer who mutilates women.
 The casting of Michael Caine was considered to be a major coup, as the actor was not known for doing television work.
 Jack the Ripper reportedly earned Caine a fee of $1 million.

+This was both Harry Andrews and Edward Judd's last production.
+Armand Assante's stand-in died during filming.
+Of her experience filming Jack the Ripper, Jane Seymour said, "That was fun.
+I played it as a redhead, it was a great role, and of course I got to work with the great Michael Caine.
+I had been warned that Michael is tough on actors and actresses unless they know their lines and are very professional, which mostly I was, but they didn’t tell me that he literally liked to do one take and then go and have lunch with his wife.
+Which is basically what happened!
+So you’d show up, and unless the [microphone] landed on you or the camera bumped onto you or he messed up, which he never did, that was it.
+It was one take, and then you’re on to the next.
+So that was interesting."
+Michael Caine worked with Jack the Ripper director David Wickes on another television film: the four-hour, two-part Jekyll & Hyde (1990), based on the book by Robert Louis Stevenson.
+The story of Jekyll and Hyde is a plot-point in Wickes' Jack the Ripper series.